 Brussels sprouts are believed to have originated in the Mediterranean and spread to northern Europe in the fifth century.
 They are named after the city in Belgium, specifically a region near its capital, Brussels, and have been cultivated in Belgium since the 16th century.
 Today Brussels sprouts leaves are cultivated and can be found in markets throughout Europe, Asia, the United States, and in some regions of Africa and South America.

 Recipes that include Brussels Sprouts Leaves.
 One is easiest, three is harder.

 |Fairfield Green Food Guide||Brussels Sprout Leaves with Cheesy Polenta and Crispy Fried Eggs|

-People have spotted Brussels Sprouts Leaves using the Specialty Produce app for iPhone and Android.
+Someone spotted Brussels Sprouts Leaves using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.